 Contact a Coweta County personal injury attorney for a free consultation

 The GM debacle is only an example of how a vehicle defect can cause widespread injuries and losses, especially when it is not handled correctly.
 If you believe your car accident was caused by a car part that malfunctioned, you deserve full compensation for your losses.
-The resulting lawsuit may be complicated, but fortunately an experienced auto accident lawyer at the Law Offices of Shane Smith knows how to get you the recovery you deserve.
+The resulting lawsuit may be complicated, but fortunately an experienced auto accident lawyer at Shane Smith Law knows how to get you the recovery you deserve.
 Call today for help at (770) 487-8999.